George Latimer’s History of Slow-Walking Desegregation

 end goal but instead a runway” for Westchester to comprehensively deal with its unaffordability problem.
 Even the Housing Needs Assessment put out by Latimer’s administration in 2019 had determined the county was short nearly twelve thousand affordable units.

-By almost every metric, in other words, Latimer’s administration fell short of meeting even the bare minimum requirement of the desegregation order, despite having run on promising to fulfill it.
+In other words, Latimer’s administration did, at best, the bare minimum it was required to do under the desegregation order.
 That didn’t stop Latimer from taking a victory lap in August 2021.

 “I do not attempt to take credit for all of the affordable housing that was developed over the past twelve years,” he said as the settlement was officially closed.
 “But I think we have proven time and again that fair and affordable housing is something that we believe in.”